au-mobile-robots/Tutorials/ROS VM/ros_vm.md

 roslaunch turtlebot_gazebo turtlebot_world.launch
 ```

+I have sometime expericened that Gazebo dies during start-up in the virtual machine.
+If that happens, just close the terminal and start over.

 ## Controlling the robot

 The simulation is running on ROS Kinetic, where names of topics are slightly different from those on the real robot running on ROS Hydro.